gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 1. Kafka scales because it works on append only mode, sequential disk write is faster than random access file write
 2. Kafka copies data from disk to network by ready with zero copy.
 OS buffer directly copies to NIC buffer.

+There is no set limit to the number of topics that can exist in a Kafka cluster, each partition has a limit of 4000 partitions per broker, maximum 200,000 partitions per Kafka cluster

 [https://gitorko.github.io/post/spring-apache-kafka/](https://gitorko.github.io/post/spring-apache-kafka/)

 [https://youtu.be/Cie5v59mrTg](https://youtu.be/Cie5v59mrTg)

 [https://youtu.be/UNUz1-msbOM](https://youtu.be/UNUz1-msbOM)

+**Kafka Use-Cases**

+1. Activity tracking for high traffic website
+2. Processing streaming big data
+3. Monitoring financial data in real time
+4. IoT sensor data processing

 ### 19. RabbitMQ